-The Department of Energy's (DOE's) Office of Indian Energy Policy and Programs (hereafter referred to as the DOE Office of Indian Energy) assists Indian tribes1 in addressing barriers to developing their vast energy resources and accelerating the deployment of energy technology on Tribal Lands.
+The Department of Energy (DOE) Office of Indian Energy Policy and Programs (hereafter referred to as the DOE Office of Indian Energy) assists Indian tribes1 in addressing barriers to developing their vast energy resources and accelerating the deployment of energy technology on Tribal Lands.
 Specifically, the DOE Office of Indian Energy is charged by Congress under the Indian Tribal Energy Development and Self Determination Act of 2005 (Energy Policy Act of 2005 (EPAct 2005), Title V, § 502, codified at 42 U.S.C. § 7144e and 25 U.S.C. § 3501, et seq.), to "provide, direct, foster, coordinate, and implement energy planning, education, management, conservation, and delivery programs that -

-- (1) Promote Indian tribal energy development, efficiency, and use; - Reduce or stabilize energy costs; - (3) Enhance and strengthen Indian tribal energy and economic infrastructure relating to natural resource development and electrification; and - (4) Bring electric power and service to Indian land and homes for tribal members located on Indian lands or acquired, constructed, or improved (in whole or in part) with Federal funds."
+- (1) Promote Indian tribal energy development, efficiency, and use; - (2) Reduce or stabilize energy costs; - (3) Enhance and strengthen Indian tribal energy and economic infrastructure relating to natural resource development and electrification; and - (4) Bring electric power and service to Indian land and homes for tribal members located on Indian lands or acquired, constructed, or improved (in whole or in part) with Federal funds."
 42 U.S.C. § 7144e(b)

-For more information on DOE's Office of Indian Energy, see its website.
+For more information on the DOE Office of Indian Energy, see its website.

-Between 2010 and 2021, the DOE's Office of Indian Energy invested over \$114 million in more than 200 tribal energy projects implemented across the contiguous 48 states and Alaska.
-These projects, valued at nearly \$200 million, are leveraged by over \$80 million in Recipient cost share.
+Between 2010 and 2022, the DOE Office of Indian Energy invested over \$120 million in more than 210 tribal energy projects implemented across the contiguous 48 states and Alaska.
+These projects, valued at more than \$215 million, are leveraged by over \$93 million in Recipient cost share.
 See the DOE's Office of Indian Energy website for a map and summaries of these competitively funded projects.

-Through this FOA, the DOE's Office of Indian Energy will continue its efforts to maximize the deployment of energy solutions for the benefit of American Indians and Alaska Natives and help build the knowledge, skills, and resources needed to implement those energy solutions.
-In support of these objectives, the DOE Office of Indian Energy is soliciting applications to deploy clean energy technology on Tribal Lands.
+Through this FOA, the DOE Office of Indian Energy will continue its efforts to maximize the deployment of energy solutions for the benefit of American Indians and Alaska Natives and help build the knowledge, skills, and resources needed to implement those energy solutions.
+In support of these objectives, the DOE Office of Indian Energy is soliciting applications from (1) Tribal Colleges and Universities (TCUs) for clean energy project and curriculum planning (Topic Area 1) and clean energy technology and curriculum deployment (Topic Area 2); and (2) on whose campus(es) the proposed project will be located.